 From the above example, it is clear that the current rating of the low-voltage side of the transformer is higher than the current at the high-voltage side.

-There are two reasons for placing the low-voltage winding nearer to the core.
+There are two main reasons for placing the LV winding near the core:

 Let us understand the insulation requirement in the core-type transformer after the placement of winding in different ways.